dailystory/docs/articles/changelog/2020/january.md

 * Refactor: clean up and refactor
 * Refactor: campaign rules and automations
 * Refactor: Change advanced search to more options
+* Refactor: start implmentation of new workflow designer

 ## January 10, 2020
 * Refactor: contacts api, permission and exports